What are the differences between SAE 30 and 5W30 motor oils? Well, they look the same as each other, right? But, NO, these oils are different!

 No, it’s not advisable, even though both have the same flow rate at average operating temperatures, swapping SAE 30 for 5w30 is not recommended.
 If your engine runs on 5W30, using the SAE30 as a replacement can result in accelerated wear and tear.
 Also, the SAE30 will not protect your engine as the 5W30 will do during the winter or cold weather.

 2. Can I mix SAE 30 with 5w30?

-No, it may be a terrible idea to mix SAE 30 with 5w30 because they are not of the same grade.
+No, it’s a terrible idea to mix SAE 30 with 5w30 because they are not of the same grade.
 The SAE 30 is a single-grade oil, while the 5W30 is a double-grade oil.
 Mixing them might have you counting losses, and your engine will pay for it.

 3. Can I use SAE 30 in my car?

 Using SAE 30 for your vehicle is not disastrous, especially if your car has been running on SAE 30 oil for years.
 Besides, you don’t have anything to worry about as it will work perfectly fine in vehicles that run on multigrade oils like 5W30.
 However, ensure the oil temperature does not cool down to 25-degree Celsius to avoid making the oil massively less slippery.